-4.3.4 The grpc\free\data function
+4.3.6 The free function

-This function frees the GridRPC data identified by data.
-There is no particular assumption on what to do with the data but the data handle will not identify the GridRPC data anymore.
+This function frees the GridRPC data identified by data on a subset or on all the different locations where the data is stored, and unbind the handle and the data.
 This function may be used to explicitly erase the data on a storage resource.